 After numerous delays (Delta) we finally arrived in Las Vegas just before midnight.
 Delta was nice enough to upgrade us to First Class (I don't know why; just happy they did.
 Free vodka always tastes better than any I pay for).
-After finding our bags, we found the spot to wait for the trip to the “off site” car rental (got a pretty good deal of only $700 for a month’s rental), but stood in line for an hour to get the rental car.
-The car I asked for wasn't available so they gave me an additional 15% discount on the one I got.
+After finding our bags, we found the spot to wait for the trip to the “off site” car rental @ only $700 for a month’s rental), but stood in line for an hour to get the rental car.
 We finally checked into the Wyndham Vacation Resort at almost 2AM.
 This unit has more than a lot of apartments: full kitchen, LR w/flat screen TV, dining area, king sized bed (and another TV), whirlpool in separate room, fully equipped exercise room (I saw it once, while on my way to a bar), free Wi-Fi, free movies in their private theater, etc., etc. (you can Google them for more info).
 We plan to stay at ten different resorts/hotels for the next eight weeks and build a book of each place, what we liked, what we didn't like.
 I figure if we really stop using the motor home so much and start using all these time shares and special deals, I'm going to get really confused from one place to another.
 My book will help me remember ;-)

 After a few hours sleep we visited with sister-in-law for her birthday.
 Then we went to friend Soupy's house for a backyard BBQ and grand time with his family.
-The next day we attended a four hour meeting for the Wyndham owners and then I slipped off to meet old friend Steve Thornhill at a bar at Harrah’s for a session of reminiscing about old times and old friends.
+The next day I slipped off to meet old friend Steve Thornhill at a bar at Harrah’s for a session of reminiscing about old times and old friends.
 Heard some stories for the first time concerning the old PSMs, but I think the funniest was about friend Bruce St Cyr.
-I probably wouldn't repeat it correctly Bruce so why don't you tell us all about your morning stay in a locker or why you drove the staff car so your NCO could consume a 12 pack of beer?
+Tell us all about your morning stay in a locker or why you drove the staff car so your NCO could consume a 12 pack of beer?
 Yep, been real busy on this vacation so far.

 BTW – for those who haven’t visited Las Vegas in the past year, get ready for another shock.
 Not to be outdone by the airlines with their “charge for every bag” scheme to add to their billion dollar profits, the casinos have begun charging for PARKING!!
 Yep, it’s BOHICA time (Bend Over, Here It Comes Again).